 - Expenses incurred from personal travel or vacations

 - Regular expenses that a student pays outside of their internship (e.g. car payments, auto insurance, long-term medical expenses, credit card bills, etc.)

 - Entertainment expenses

-If you aren’t sure whether your expenses are eligible or not, go ahead and include them on your application.
-We evaluate each application individually and will make a determination of your expenses based on the information provided.
+If you aren’t sure whether an expense is eligible or not, go ahead and include it on your scholarship application.
+We evaluate each application individually and will make a determination based on the information you provide.

 Amounts and Duration

 LSA Internship Scholarship awards vary depending on factors like the cost of a student's internship experience and a student's level of financial need.
 Award amounts can range anywhere from $500 to $7,500.
 Higher award amounts are typically reserved for students with higher internship expenses such as those who are interning abroad.

 The LSA Internship Scholarship application is open January 1 – May 24.
 Completed scholarship applications will be placed in review rounds on the schedule listed below.

 Scholarship applications are not placed in a review round until the student has registered their internship in the Opportunity Hub Network and the Hub has approved the student for funding consideration.